 The old assumption was that introverts prefer textual communication, while extroverts prefer in-person or voice communication.
 This statement takes a version upgrade when the internet happens and a further update when social media booms.
-More studies are supporting the claim that people of the “internet age” and “social media age” prefer electronic chat over voice and in-person communication.
-I will be expanding on this topic in the coming days with evidence-based studies.
+More studies support the claim that people of the “internet age” and “social media age” prefer electronic chat over voice and in-person communication.
+I will expand on this topic in the coming days with evidence-based studies.

-How we communicate would impact significantly on our help-seeking attitude and approach.
-The traditional and conventional methods are not going away anytime soon, but they will not be the first option very soon.
-The trend of chatting with people online and over messaging platforms is taking flight and prominently observed when COVID-19 hijacks our lives.
+How we communicate would significantly impact our help-seeking attitude and approach.
+The traditional methods are not going away anytime soon, but they will not be the first option soon.
+The trend of chatting with people online and over messaging platforms is taking flight and is prominently observed when COVID-19 hijacks our lives.
 New social norms are forming around digital advancement.
 The digital future is here.

 Teletherapy and Digital Peer Support

-Our biological age is less relevant as compared to our digital age when we examine how our daily activities shape our behavioural patterns.
-People who are riding on the digital waves find themselves having more online friends than physical friends.
-They may never meet all the online friends, but they form meaningful friendships and connect deeply with virtual friends.
-Given how much time we are spending online interacting with people, and transacting businesses virtually, we truly integrate virtual connection in the social fabric.
+Our biological age is less relevant than our digital age when we examine how our daily activities shape our behavioral patterns.
+People riding on the digital waves find themselves having more online friends than physical friends.
+They may never meet all their online friends, but they form meaningful friendships and connect deeply with virtual friends.
+Given how much time we are spending online interacting with people and transacting businesses virtually, we truly integrate virtual connections in the social fabric.
 With video meetings incorporated into our work-from-home menu, it is easier for us to accept virtual networking.
-The resistance to teletherapy and teleconsultation for medical purpose disintegrates into fast-forming history.
+The resistance to teletherapy and teleconsultation for medical purposes disintegrates into fast-forming history.

 Let’s Chat on CARA Unmask

-Now, since we could chat so freely, why do we need a platform like CARA Unmask?
+Since we can chat freely, why do we need a platform like CARA Unmask?
 We talk with people all the time, but it is through meaningful chats that our mood levitates.
 Purposeful chatting is especially helpful with delicate topics like mental health issues.
 CARA Unmask provides a safe place for people to chat with one another; people are there for a purpose, to help, or to seek help.
-With a common goal, the environment is conducive to helping one another with empathy and non-judgemental tone.
+With a common goal, the environment is conducive to helping one another with empathy and a non-judgemental tone.

 I think part of what we’re doing at CARA is not only to raise awareness that mental health is real (yes, like Harry potter’s invisible cloak) but it can be more common than the public think.
 Writing about mental health can be outwards looking, instead of self-indulgent and can be put in a neutral or even positive light, so that it’s less “scary” to people on the outside.
 I’m thinking of encouragement, inspiring, calm and positivity for what we’re trying to achieve at CARA and hopefully, that translates to effective emotional support to users and a pathway to recovery.